Structure of the course

 They cover the participation cost of the student to the course.
 They do not cover living expenses, travel expenses and accommodation.

 Each student is responsible for finding their own funding for studying in the EUREC Master Programme.
-EUREC Agency does not supply financial aid and cannot provide tuition reductions.
-Some students have previously applied for scholarships and whenever needed, EUREC Agency is able to provide Proof of Acceptance and similar documents.
+EUREC does not supply financial aid and cannot provide tuition reductions.
+Some students have previously applied for scholarships and whenever needed, EUREC is able to provide Proof of Acceptance and similar documents.

 These are some scholarships and fellowship programmes that have been obtained by previous students of the EUREC Master Programme.